This post was originally published on Aug. 14, 2019, and was updated on March 26, 2021.

 The first SEO strategy most webmasters learn is how to optimize for strategically relevant keywords.

-The basic idea here is to include important keywords within page metadata, and notably, in the body of your content, to increase their likelihood of ranking for queries with similar wording.
+The basic principle idea here is to include important keywords (and other related keywords) within the body of your content, to increase their likelihood of ranking for queries with similar wording.

 Website owners who follow this strategy while ignoring other SEO tactics are often perplexed to learn that their search rankings aren’t improving as expected.